 1- 30 gallon foam cell

-Engine 4 is housed at Station 1.
-This apparatus is our department’s newest apparatus and is designed to be equipped to handle any emergency.
+Engine 4 is housed at Station 2.
+This truck is designed to be equipped to handle any emergency.
 In the event of a fire, Engine 4 carries a full compliment of hoses, nozzles, ladders, and Self Contained Breathing Apparatus (SCBA).
 Additionally, this engine is also equipped with rescue tools for vehicle extraction (located in the front bumper) and a variety of other rescue tools including Haz-mat and Rope Rescue equipment.
 Because almost every call has some type of medical component, a full set of medical rescue equipment is maintained on this engine.

 2008 Ford F-150 Crew Cab

 Rescue 5 is housed at Station 2 and was purchased using money from fundraisers held by the Lindsey Firefighters.
 This truck was purchased specifically to be housed at Station 2 to allow our firefighters to respond with a full set of medical rescue equipment, water rescue equipment and to pull our rescue boat to emergency scenes.

 2011 Ford F-350